2014 SUMMER EVENTS

 Reservations: Hudson Cruises 518 822 1014

-Tour d' Four Cruise to visit 4 Lighthouses on September 7th
+Tour d' Four Cruise to visit 4 Lighthouses Fall 2014 (date to be announced)

 First Stop: Hudson-Athens Lighthouse

-A unique opportunity for a day-long cruise on the Hudson River is scheduled for Saturday, September 7, 2013.
+A unique opportunity for a day-long cruise on the Hudson River is planned in the fall, with a date to be announced.
 The "Tour d' Four" Cruise will visit four of the existing lighthouses still operating along the Hudson River.
 Each of these lighthouses has its own special history, and is part of our rich Hudson River heritage.
 Once there were thirteen, but six have been demolished and are gone forever.

 Passengers will enjoy a day trip that will include a continental breakfast and lunch on board the "Spirit of Hudson," tours of four lighthouses, and return trip bus transportation.
 The cost of the adults only trip is $150 per person and is limited to a maximum of 80 passengers.
 The all inclusive price includes transportation, breakfast, lunch, and admission to all lighthouses.
 A return to Hudson by 8:00 p.m. will allow time for dinner at one of Hudson's many fine dining establishments.